zfShoyo/rccarui/README.md

 permalink: /index.html
 ---

-So far the index and admin pages are up.
+Index and admin pages are up.